MARTIMM/Sufitrail/Doc/Progress Sufitrail App.md

 ## Splash screen
 A splash screen is always nice to display information in such a way that it makes a connection between the hiking and biking literature published by the Sufi trail group.
 The other purpose is that the application can start in the background and when it is ready, the splash screen is removed.

   * [ ] Show a screen with a Sufitrail icon.
 Keep this displayed until everything is initialized.
+This provides for a better user experience.

 ## Start page
 The start page is the home page named **Map** below in the list of menu entries.
 On this page the following is shown;